hyder8891/meditriage-ai/EMAIL_SYSTEM_DOCUMENTATION.md

 ## Overview

-The MediTriage AI Pro platform now includes a comprehensive email notification system that automatically sends bilingual (Arabic/English) emails to patients and doctors for various events throughout the platform.
+The My Doctor طبيبي platform now includes a comprehensive email notification system that automatically sends bilingual (Arabic/English) emails to patients and doctors for various events throughout the platform.

 ## Architecture